After making his first pledge donations, we sat down with Founders Pledge member Damien Lane for an interview to learn about his journey so far.

 My daughter’s school arranges an annual charity trip to Uganda, and she’d never before expressed any interest in it whatsoever.
 The Monday after that dinner she went straight into school and signed up for the next one.
 We still talk about that video as a family today.

-What's your number one adviced for FP members just getting into giving?
+What's your number one advice for Founders Pledge members just getting into giving?

 It’s a bit like getting into anything: seek advice from people who can A) make the process easier, and B) help you make the right decision.
 Sure, the cause and interest is a personal thing.
 No one can decide that for you.
 But Founders Pledge shortcuts the process of deciding who to deploy to.